Scholarships to Study Abroad in Spain, Cuba, Argentina and Puerto Rico

 - Essay entries should be between 400 and 500 words and written in English.

-- Please include your name, program, and home college or university in the top right-hand corner, and submit your completed scholarship application to [email protected] with “Diversity Scholarship Essay” or Merit-Based Scholarship Essay” in the subject.
+- Please include your name, program, and home school in the top right-hand corner, and submit your completed scholarship application to [email protected] with “Diversity Scholarship Essay” or Merit-Based Scholarship Essay” in the subject.

 Go-Again Alumni Scholarship

-The Spanish Studies Abroad Alumni Scholar Fund was developed in 2004 and designed to benefit returning students wishing to embark on an additional cross-cultural adventure with Spanish Studies Abroad.
-Spanish Studies now offers all alumni students a stipend to apply towards another Spanish Studies Abroad experience in Spain, Argentina, Puerto Rico, or Cuba.
+The SSA Alumni Scholar Fund was developed in 2004 and designed to benefit returning students wishing to embark on an additional cross-cultural adventure with SSA.
+We now offer all alumni students a stipend to apply towards another SSA experience in Spain, Argentina, Puerto Rico, or Cuba.

 Using Financial Aid to Study Abroad

-If you are going to receive financial aid after the payment deadline for your program at Spanish Studies Abroad, then you need to submit this form along with a signed consortium agreement to your Admissions Advisor.
-This form allows Spanish Studies to defer a portion of your program’s cost until your financial aid is processed and disbursed.
+If you are going to receive financial aid after the payment deadline for your program at SSA, then you need to submit this form along with a signed consortium agreement to your SSA Advisor.
+This form allows SSA to defer a portion of your program’s cost until your financial aid is processed and disbursed.
 Click on the button below, and then right click on the form to save it to your computer.

 Imagine you are going on the Summer program which costs $5,000 and whose payment deadline is April 15th.
 You are receiving $2,000 in scholarship funds, but these funds will only be disbursed to you on June 15th.

-You would make a payment to Spanish Studies of $3,000 by the April 15th deadline, AND submit a Financial Aid Deferment Form letting us know when and how you will be receiving your $2,000 scholarship money.
+You would make a payment to SSA of $3,000 by the April 15th deadline, and submit a Financial Aid Deferment Form letting us know when and how you will be receiving your $2,000 scholarship money.

 This would allow you to go abroad without paying the full tuition by the final payment due date, while still holding you responsible for paying your financial aid amount when it is disbursed to you.

-Spanish Studies Abroad is committed to helping make your dreams of studying in another country a reality.
+SSA is committed to helping make your dreams of studying in another country a reality.
 Toward that end, we’re open to discussing the possibility of payment plans.
-If you would like to explore this option, please contact your Admissions Advisor by calling (413) 256-0011 and let them know you’re interested in a payment plan.
+If you would like to explore this option, please contact your SSA Advisor by calling (413) 256-0011 and let them know you’re interested in a payment plan.

 This sample payment plan is for a student attending a Summer Term Program.
 Your payment plan would be different, but follow a similar model.

-The total balance of this sample program fee is $4,500, which includes the $100 payment plan option fee.
+The total balance of this sample program fee is $4,500.
 The repayment schedule and terms are outlined below:

 |Non-Refundable Deposit – Due 10 days after acceptance||$500|